When to Seek Mental Health Support: A Complete Guide to Getting Help

 Young Adults (18-30):

-- Difficulty transitioning to independence
+- Trouble transitioning to independence

 - Relationship and career decision stress

-- Financial pressures and student debt
+- Money pressures and student debt

 - Identity exploration challenges